Understanding HFO-1234ze and HFA-152a: A Formulato...

 • Moisture ingress assessment over the intended shelf life

-Regulatory submissions require detailed flammability risk assessments that address manufacturing, transportation, storage, and patient-use scenarios.
+Regulatory submissions require detailed flammability risk assessments addressing manufacturing, transportation, storage, and patient use scenarios.
 This documentation burden can extend regulatory timelines compared to HFO-1234ze submissions, though precedents are being established.

-For programmes prioritizing speed to clinic, our Fast2Clinic service enables rapid formulation iteration whilst maintaining appropriate safety protocols for both propellant options.
+For programmes prioritising speed to clinic, our Fast2Clinic service enables rapid formulation iteration whilst maintaining appropriate safety protocols for either propellant option.

 Decision Framework: Choosing Your Propellant